 To graduate with a degree in the biological sciences, a GPA of at least 2.00 must be maintained for all courses in the major field (BIO).
 All BIO core courses taken (BIO 189, 196, 197, 300, and 415) must be passed with a grade of C- or better to fulfill prerequisites for other upper-division courses or to apply toward the Bachelor of Science degree in the biological sciences.

 Undergraduate students are invited to participate in a 10-week summer research program in environmental microbiology.
-Students will collaborate with faculty mentors in developing and carrying out hypothesis-based projects on microorganisms from diverse habitats such as hot springs, the deep terrestrial subsurface, hypersaline lakes, arid soils, and ephemeral water sources.
+Students will collaborate with faculty mentors, focusing on biological processes, such as mutation, genetic drift, migration, non-random mating and natural selection that drive heritable change.
 At the conclusion of the program, students will present their research results at a scientific colloquium.
-Students can receive a $5,000 salary, housing, and a travel subsidy.
+Students can receive a $5,250 stipend, housing, and a travel subsidy.

 Biology is undergoing a revolution, a revolution brought about by the increasing role of mathematics in studies of biological systems.
 Mathematics also will be enriched by its exposure to the intricacies and complexities of biological systems.